 Celery with SunButter or nut butter spreads.
 Spread onto celery and then cut into bite size pieces.

 Fruit.
-Have a big bowl of fruit like apples, bananas, kiwi, oranges or whatever’s in season washed and always out and in sight.
+Have a big bowl of fruit like apples, bananas, kiwi, oranges or whatever’s in season, washed and always in sight, available for snacking.

 Nuts or trail mix – homemade or store bought

 Plantain chips or other dried fruits.
-Check labels some have added sugars
+Check labels some have unnecessary added sugars.

 Mini sweet peppers or bell peppers sliced into sticks.